zekesixniner/gopro-max2-gpx/README.md

 # GoPro MAX2 – GPS Extraction to GPX

-Tools for extracting GPS data from GoPro MAX2 `.360` files and saving as standard GPX format.
+Tools for extracting GPS data from GoPro MAX2 `.360` files and saving as standard GPX format, and converting GPX to KML for viewing in Google Earth.

 ---